-Our Bethel pastors and staff are committed to providing a safe place for you and your family to worship.
-Here are some of the things we’re doing at our in-person worship services to keep you safe:
+While we’re no longer requiring registration for our in-person services, our Bethel pastors and staff are committed to providing a safe place for you and your family to worship.
+We’re continuing to follow safety protocols to ensure our in-person worship services are safe.

 We’ve limited the seating capacity in our sanctuary so that we can follow social distancing guidelines.
 As part of that, we ask that you pre-register for in-person services.